wizzdev-pl/iot-starter/KAA/README.md

 ### 2. Create your first application and device endpoint

-After you log in into your new account, familiarize yourself with the UI and the options at the left side pane.
+After you log in into your new account (as a root user!), familiarize yourself with the UI and the options at the left side pane.

 #### **Application version and autoextract:**